salimcodes/salimcodes/README.md

 - As a GitHub Campus Expert, he represents and supports his local technical community of almost 300 active members with support from GitHub by organizing technical sessions, events, talks.

 - He is a Microsoft Learn Student Ambassador, and he possesses two Azure certifications.

-- He also serves as a Zindi University Ambassador where he represents Zindi Africa in Nigeria as one of the group of leaders in Africa Machine Learning and AI.

 ## Hashnode Blog Posts